ruthgrace/approvalvote.co/README.md

 * feature for opening and closing polls
 ** consider caching results in results db once poll closes
 * make sure there aren't duplicate options
-* show vote counts on results page for each candidate (just keep it simple for now)